alexbenfica/presentation_replacer/README.md

-# Presentation Replacer
+# Presentation Text Replacer
 Replaces text inside ppt, pptx and compatible formats.
 Very useful to automate presentations and keep them always updated!

 Just call using the paremeters explained in the arguments.py file.